ResidentMario/geoplot/docs/plot_references/plot_reference.rst

 The ``pointplot`` is a `geospatial scatter plot
 <https://en.wikipedia.org/wiki/Scatter_plot>`_ that represents each observation in your dataset
 as a single point on a map.
-It is simple and easily interpretable plot that is universally understood, making it an ideal choice for showing simple pointwise relationships between observations.
+It is simple and easily interpretable plot, making it an ideal choice for showing simple pointwise relationships between observations.

 ``pointplot`` requires, at a minimum, some points for plotting: